 As a side note, if you are concerned about the possible effects of antibiotics and rBST on your body, it is possible to buy antibiotic-free (and typically hormone-free, as well) milk from specialty grocers that carry natural foods.
 Alternatively, you can purchase USDA-certified organic milk, which is available at most supermarkets.

-Overall, when researching the pros and cons of milk, it is important to take into account that there are two opposing sides — one that believes that milk is great for the body, and another that believes that milk does not aid against osteoporosis and is even harmful for the body.
-Whatever camp you choose to join, it is important to be informed.
+Overall, when researching the pros and cons of milk, make sure to take into account that there are two opposing sides — one that believes that milk is great for the body, and another that believes that milk does not aid against osteoporosis and is even harmful for the body.
+Whatever camp you choose to join, it's really helps to be informed.
 Seize every opportunity (to obtain information), and milk it for all its worth!Alice!